 - Not Enough Hot Water

-Coming to have no hot water ever is obvious proof of a problem.
+Getting no hot water ever is clear proof of a problem.
 But fluctuating water temperature is frequently overlooked as a concern.
 This may indicate mineral deposits have developed and your heating element needs to be fixed or replaced.

 If you’re experiencing none or minimal hot water, there could possibly be an issue with the pilot light.
-If you’re uncertain how to repair the water heater, call in the professionals at 561-629-1826.
+If you’re uncertain how to repair the water heater, call in the professionals at 561-629-1826 in West Palm Beach.
 While some landlords can restart the pilot light on their own, it can be dangerous if you’re apprehensive of the process.

 If you notice gas, don’t attempt to restart the water heater.
 Call your city’s energy provider at once.